Chris Agee: Critical responses

 On the dust-jacket, the Irish poet Ciarán O’Rourke writes:

-“A decade after Next to Nothing, Chris Agee's critically acclaimed and achingly powerful collection of poems in memory of his daughter Miriam, Blue Sandbar Moon: a micro-epic explores with delicate precision the emotional and spiritual landscape of a life sustained in 'the aftermath of the aftermath'.
-Consisting of 174 untitled, interconnected micropoems, the collection evolves with technical grace and meditative clarity to present a holistic and searching vision of worlds in motion – both public and private, natural and imagined, the seen and sensed.
+A decade after Next to Nothing, Blue Sandbar Moon: a micro-epic explores the emotional and spiritual landscape of a life sustained in 'the aftermath of the aftermath'.
+Consisting of 174 untitled, micropoems, the collection evolves with clarity to show a vision of worlds in motion – both public and private.

-With a characteristically lucent understanding of the inner architectures of memory, grief, hope and art itself, Agee creates a mosaic of days and hours – a ‘micro-epic’ that is at once fluently accessible and formally path-breaking.
-Blending the pulse of poetry with the flex and heft of prose, the result is a genre-defying work of deep feeling and distinct literary importance.”
+The work addresses themes including memory, grief, hope, and art.
+It combines elements of poetry and prose and is structured around a sequence of days and hours.

 Of this volume, the Irish novelist David Park has also written on the dust jacket: “I think it is a monumental work ranging across both the European landscape and the deepest inner worlds.”

 In his review in the Dublin Review of Books, “Parables of Intimacy”, the Irish poet and critic Benjamin Keatinge describes the unusual range of “this most transnational of poets” and concludes: “Blue Sandbar Moon is Homeric in its recognition that, from a ‘local row’, as Kavanagh's ‘Epic’ reminds us, the tides of history can be unleashed.
 But it is Beckettian in its struggle to give voice to loss and grief.”

 In a 2020 article in The Irish Times (2 April 2021), Agee himself discusses both books in tandem, as a single ensemble, in “Sundial and Hourglass”.